Southwest US to bake in first heat wave of season and records may fall

 Slightly above normal temperatures are forecast for the region on Tuesday before they start heating up on Wednesday.

-A high of 120 F (48.8) is forecast for Thursday at Furnace Creek in Death Valley.
+A high of 120 F (48.8 C) is forecast for Thursday at Furnace Creek in Death Valley.

 The current forecasted high of 113 F (45 C) for Phoenix on Thursday would break the daily record high of 111 F (43.8 C) set in 2016.
 Last summer, the high there reached 110 F (43.3 C) or higher from the last day of June through the entire month of July.
 At least 400 of the 645 heat-related deaths that occurred last year were during that monthlong period.